Grokitach/Stalker_GAMMA/Patchnotes.md

 # **GAMMA 0.9.5**

+## General description of the update

+GAMMA 0.9.5 has been in development for a long time.
+This patch is huge; however, it doesn't really bring any major new content to the core game.
+These features will be developed for later patches that will bring us closer to 1.0, including: boss fights, new story content, and randomized XLabs reruns for glorious rewards through the crafting of artifacts with spatiotemporal rifting properties.

+Regarding performance, GAMMA now uses the test branch of the MultiThreading (MT) modification of the Anomaly engine by Demonized (currently version MT-TEST_2026.5.5).
+Depending on your rig, you should have much better performance overall and fewer stutters.
+Many performance improvements were made regarding the inventory, with the Inventory Open Lag Reducer by Sea-Ex and Inventory Antifreeze by Demonized, along with fast transfer code optimizations.
+Some scripts running every frame were optimized as well to use other, less demanding callbacks.
+Some of the newly added features impact performance slightly, and these will be investigated further after the 0.9.5 patch release.

+For GAMMA 0.9.5, one of the largest and long-awaited new features is the complete overhaul of all armor stats from the ground up.
+This includes a lot of changes that can't be documented one by one.
+From the hours of testing and fine-tuning, it brings better progression for armor and more involved choices for the player to find outfits that actually fit their own playstyle.
+There's no "best suit"; they all come with pros and cons, and it's up to how you like to play to prioritize certain types of suits.
+A big change was also made to the BRC system (BR Class—how bullets penetrate your armor).
+BRC now gives you additional multiplicative protection on top of the BR%.
+Bullet damage thus depends on two "defense buckets" that you can both increase based on your belt attachments.
+You can choose to either build your ballistic resistance around BRC and its associated mitigation (BRC Mitigation%) or simply stick to stacking BR%, or try to increase both at the same time.
+This new way of calculating bullet penetration makes BRC a long-lasting system that is useful to invest in and that is much easier to build than BR% regarding the crafting of artifacts.

+The Upgrade system has been overhauled by changing the upgrade kit tiers to be used based on weapon, armor, and helmet types: the higher the item repair tier, the higher the tier of upgrade kits needed.
+This means that novice and light armor, as well as type A weapons, mostly need T1 upgrade kits, while Exos and Type D weapons need more T3 upgrade kits.
+On top of that, most caliber conversion upgrades for guns have been changed or removed to avoid balance issues.

+In terms of gameplay and progression, armor repair kits have been gated a bit more, with more expensive crafting for the Heavy Repair kit and much more expensive Exo Repair kit crafting and costs.
+This should properly tier armor changes and put more emphasis on acquiring good armor in each tier and upgrading them based on the new upgrade logic.
+Also, Clear Sky and Duty are now enemies.
+This is accompanied by many changes to accommodate this new reality, which is based on canon STALKER Clear Sky events, with Scar choosing to align with Freedom rather than Duty in the world of GAMMA.
+Many changes have been brought to mutant squads and population management in relation to story progression.
+For one, packs of chimeras should be rarer in the north.
+Moreover, as you progress with the story, the south will progressively become emptier as the north gets more populated, which should improve the tasking shifts as well.

+Regarding tasks, dynamic task balance has been reworked across the board, with rewards depending on the targeted maps, so the further north the task, the better the rewards.
+Tasks also received better targeting logic to ensure actual squads are targeted by elimination tasks rather than a single individual.
+New tasks were added, guiding tasks are now visible on the map thanks to SaloEater, and tasks can no longer be "stolen" by other stalkers (the task is canceled without penalty because someone else took the bounty faster than you).
+Capture enemy document tasks cannot be on the same map as the task giver, and more.

+For the Hideout, based on the work of DoktorDauerfeuer, new hideout equipment with gameplay implications has been added.
+A trading computer that you can buy from the Ecologists and Mechanics allows you to access traders allied to your true faction in a 150m radius.
+Another item, the artifact harvester, allows you to place an artifact in it, which is then degraded to passively generate items, with results depending on the artifact.
+Outcomes range from wood parts to mutant meat to ammo crafting materials, up to... other artifacts.

+Guns have been improved noticeably based on the work of AndTheHeroIs through his "GAMMA Immaculate Munition Pack" (GIMP) and 3D Shader Scopes for GAMMA (3DSSG) mods, notably based on weapon models from Kmack, Meowie, and many other modders.
+The changes have been further tweaked and balanced for GAMMA, with a particular emphasis on weapon upgrade kits that provide nice conversions and improvements to existing "mid" weapons.
+For instance, a simple PM pistol can turn into a fast-firing, low-recoil, large-magazine pistol with a laser module; the Kiparis can turn into a 50-round magazine beast; and the AUG 9mm can have a long-range thermal scope for much cheaper than any other thermal kit.
+Many new weapons have been added to GAMMA, like the MAC10, MSBS Grot, HK23, SVT40, and more.
+Many weapon animations have been improved.
+Shotguns have been rebalanced a bit based on new models and animation sets, and sawn-offs now fit pistol slots.
+Moreover, 3D ballistics have been turned on by default, meaning guns will shoot where the barrel is aiming, which puts more emphasis on using lasers for hip firing.
+Laser rendering has been improved based on the Laser Settings addon by Borksy, which makes the laser size change and dim based on target distance.
+Weapon handling has been changed thanks to the work of Verdatim: swapping to pistols is now much faster than swapping to other guns, and aiming down sights plays a little shouldering animation with a speed depending on the gun type, handling stat, and weapon weight.
+Gun repair types have been changed a bit.
+Finally, using a new engine feature, UBGL usage is now tied to a specific key: Left Alt.

+The audio was improved with better gun and inventory sounds by Oleh, as well as indoor spatial audio with reverb according to room size.

+As usual, many, many bugfixes were made, with important fixes to how artifact crafting is handled to avoid weird crafting results and how artifacts are managed regarding tasks to avoid fully upgraded, equipped artifacts being handed over to NPCs.

 ## Engine
 - MT-TEST_2026.5.5 Engine version by Demonized
 - Disabled 1st Person Legs mod to use In Engine version instead